Shedrack-Sunday/Space-Travelers-Hub/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Bookstore CRM
+# Space-travelers-hub

-> The Bookstore is a website similar to the "Awesome Books" with following capabilities:
+> The Wrb app contains three pages which consist of a rocket, missions and profile page
+> the Rockets can be reserved while the missions can be joined.
+> All data comes from an external API call

- - Display a list of books.
+ - Display a list of Rockets.
+ - Navigation to missions and profile tab.
- - Add a book.
+ - Preseve a rocket or join a mission feature.
- - Remove a selected book.

 ## Built With